World Languages

 Spanish I Accelerated - Grades 9 -12 - Yearlong course

 Spanish I Accelerated is designed for students who have had one or more Spanish courses in junior high school, but still need to master some topics in the Spanish I curriculum.
 Because these students can ask and answer questions in Spanish, they will cover Spanish I class material at an accelerated pace.
 In addition, they will acquire the following: expanded vocabulary, increased reading proficiency, improved oral expression, increased aural proficiency, and the ability to write short compositions.
 In addition, the course will give students an appreciation for the differences and similarities within the Hispanic culture.
+Instruction is primarily in Spanish.

 UC/CSU approved course